Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Preliminaries

 \subsection{Two rationality theorems revisited}

 We recall now two rationality-results for critical $L$-values, proved in \cite{grob_harris_lapid} and \cite{grob-app}, which are the starting point of our investigations:

 \begin{thm}[\cite{grob_harris_lapid} Thm.\ 7.1] Let $\Pi$ be a conjugate self-dual, cuspidal automorphic representation of $G(\A_{\cm})=\GL_n(\A_{\cm})$, which is cohomological with respect to $\EE_\mu$.
 Let $p(\Pi)$ be the bottom-degree Whittaker period defined in Cor.\ \ref{cor:Whittakerperiods}.
-Then, the following holds: \begin{enumerate} \item For all $\sigma\in {\rm Aut}(\C/F^{Gal})$, there exists a non-zero constant $a({}^\sigma\Pi_\infty)$, only depending on the archimedean component of ${}^\sigma\Pi$, such that
+Then, the following holds: \begin{enumerate} \item For all $\sigma\in {\rm Aut}(\C/F^{Gal})$, there exists a non-zero constant $a({}^\sigma\Pi_\infty)$, only depending on the choice of a generator $[\Pi_\infty]$, such that

 \item Equivalently, interpreting both sides below as a family of numbers $x=\{x(\sigma)\}_{\sigma\in{\rm Aut}(\C)}$ and $y=\{y(\sigma)\}_{\sigma\in{\rm Aut}(\C)}$ as in Def.\ \ref{definition algebraic relation},